 Keene State College has a long history of preparing teachers at the undergraduate, post-baccalaureate, and graduate level.
 Students seeking teacher certification may select from several options, which are described below and in other sections of this catalog.
-In addition to being accredited by the New England Association of Schools and Colleges, the Keene State College Teacher Education programs have received accreditation from the National Council for Accreditation of Teacher Education (NCATE) and the New Hampshire State Board of Education.
+In addition to being accredited by the New England Association of Schools and Colleges, the Keene State College Educator Preparation programs have received accreditation from the National Council for Accreditation of Educator Preparation (NCATE) and the New Hampshire State Board of Education.

 Undergraduate Teacher Preparation

 Undergraduate Teacher Preparation is designed for students seeking to become certified teachers.
 The undergraduate program requires three areas of study.
 Integrative Studies provides students with a background in liberal arts.
 Students need to adhere to the Integrative Studies requirements stipulated by the Education major and any other major/concentration they are pursuing.
-Teacher Education coursework focuses on the development of an understanding of the teaching profession, diversity of learners, and effective teaching practices, along with a series of supervised preprofessional experiences.
+Educator Preparation coursework focuses on the development of an understanding of the teaching profession, diversity of learners, and effective teaching practices, along with a series of supervised preprofessional experiences.
 The third area of study is a major in a discipline outside of education.
-Though the programs appear intensive, it is possible to complete most of them within four years, provided students seek the support of advisors, maintain required grades, and fulfill requirements for acceptance into Teacher Education during the second year.
+Though the programs appear intensive, it is possible to complete most of them within four years, provided students seek the support of advisors, maintain required grades, and fulfill requirements for acceptance into Educator Preparation during the second year.

 Undergraduate students preparing for the teaching profession may choose from one of the following options: